aidan-manning/tutorial_rapid-nationalwatermodel/README.md

 ### Notebook User Instructions for interactive compute [CUAHSI Compute]

-Go to HydroShare.org and login www.hydroshare.org
+Go to HydroShare.org and login at www.hydroshare.org

 Do one time: Go to Collaborate, Find the CUAHSI Compute Group, Ask to Join.

 Next time: Go directly to https://jupyterhub.cuahsi.org

-New users: Get familiar with JupyterHub platform with [Juptyer Notebook new user instructions].   and [JuptyerHub Documentation](https://jupyterhub.readthedocs.io/en/stable/index.html)
+New users: Get familiar with JupyterHub platform with [Juptyer Notebook new user instructions] and [JuptyerHub Documentation](https://jupyterhub.readthedocs.io/en/stable/index.html)

 3. Launch CUAHSI JupyterHub (or go to jupyterhub.cuahsi.org) and choose the WaterHackWeek 2020 environment profile.
 This environment will contain all the libraries that we need.